 Thorough research will help.
 You can seek the feedback of your faculty and staff based on their day-to-day experiences, and also survey your current students and alumni.
 Tools such as Facebook Audience Insights can also give you more data-driven information about your target demographics.

 Example: The Page Likes screen in Audience Insights.
 This shows the most popular Facebook pages among the audience you have defined, in this case 18-25 year-olds from Dublin, Ireland with an interest in business, marketing, and social media.
-Knowing a bit more about your audiences interests outside of education could help you to formulate the style and tone of your content.
+Knowing a bit more about your audiences interests outside of education could help you to formulate the style and tone of your content marketing for universities.

 2. Not Creating Content for Each Stage of The Enrollment Journey (and Beyond)